nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Delete a person**

 **MSS**
-1. User requests to list persons
+1. User requests to list clients
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of clients
 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person
 5. Use case ends.